arXiv/arxiv-docs/labs/index.md

 <!-- <a href="project-proposal" class="button-fancy">Click to submit your idea <span> </span></a> -->

-_arXiv Labs is back from vacation._ As of December 2022 we are open for reviewing new proposals.
+We are now open to reviewing new proposals.
 Please <a href="https://arxiv-org.atlassian.net/servicedesk/customer/portal/6">use our support portal</a> to fill out a proposal, or ask questions.

 Please review [criteria](criteria) for arXiv Labs projects.